 Login

-Is your orchestra in compliance with overtime rules under the Fair Labor Standards Act?
-It is also important to understand your state’s overtime rules as whichever threshold is most generous to workers is what must be implemented by employers.
-We will keep adding resources to this page.
+A reminder: As your orchestra ensures compliance with the federal Fair Labor Standards Act, it is also important to understand your state’s overtime rules, as whichever threshold is most generous to workers is what must be implemented by employers.
+Some states already have salary level requirements that exceed U.S. DoL thresholds.

 Questions?